schr0841/project-3-group-03/README.md

 ## Conclusion
 This data engineering project demonstrates the process of extracting, transforming (using Python Pandas library), and loading data from csv files into a PostgreSQL database.
 Additionally, the Python SQLAlchemy library was used for reading data from the database and displaying it for future use.
 The provided scripts and documentation serve as a guide for understanding and replicating the ETL process for similar datasets.

-We learned that transformed csv files in pandas can sometimes result in columns with missing values.
+We learned that transformed csv files in Pandas can sometimes result in columns with missing values.
 It is important to always check for this before creating a SQL database schema.
 Further work on this project could include creating interactive visualizations in Flask and researching ways to host the database on the web as opposed to a local server.

 ## Data ethics
 The heart disease indicator dataset used during this project from Kaggle was legally obtained from the Center for Disease Control and the US Census Bureau.
 Each state health department collected the data using random digit dialing to administer the BRFSS Frequently Asked Questions (BRFSS) surveys continuously throughout the year.
 The data contained no personally identifiable information that would violate HIPAA.
 Furthermore, due to the anonymous nature of the survey and the fact that the covered entity (individual, organization, or agency that must follow HIPAA rules) did not administer the survey, there is no HIPAA obligation.